Yesterday I cooked and delivered a traditional Chinese postpartum dish called chicken and red date soup to a new mother.

 I use the recipe from the book “The first 40 days” by Heng Ou.

-- 2 pounds whole chicken or parts (Ilike to use thighs as they are easier to shred than drumsticks, it’s best if they have bones)
+- 2 pounds whole chicken or chicken parts (I like to use thighs as they are easier to shred than drumsticks, it’s best if they have bones)

 - 1 onion, peeled

-- 2 inches fresh ginger, unpeeled and halved
+- 2 inches fresh ginger, peeled and halved

 - 3 medium carrots, peeled and thinly sliced